CNCA-CeNAT/CRHPCS-2018/openacc/lab2/README.md

                   16, #pragma acc loop gang, vector(128) /* blockIdx.x threadIdx.x */
               20, Loop is parallelizable

+Now send a job to the queue only executing cg, check that the answers have remained the same, and note the performance difference from your change.
 The performance may slow down as you're working on this step.
 Be sure to read the compiler feedback to understand how the compiler parallelizes the code for you.
-If you are doing the C/C++ lab, it may be necessary to declare some pointers as `restrict` in order for the compiler to parallelize them.
-You will know if this is necessary if the compiler feedback lists a "complex loop carried dependency."
 Repeat step 1 and 2 for the other two most time-consuming routines, but this time you may add an extra parameter to also profile the gpu:

     nvprof --cpu-profiling on --cpu-profiling-mode top-down --print-gpu-summary ./cg